Zzzzipper/projects/README.md

 # cppprojects
-Examples of projects or their parts for potential employers.
+Examples of my projects.
 Maybe you will like something)

 - [**remoteq**](./remoteq/README.md) - Client-server application for receiving data and controlling the voltage meter simulator.
 - [**zldd**](./zldd/readme.md) - Very simple class to make dynamic library loads simple and easy.